 Chandler Village is a unique living area with 63 apartments in 26 interconnected townhouses.
 The apartments accommodate four, five, eight, nine, ten, or eleven persons and include furnished common living and kitchen areas.

 Dowden Hall, more traditional in style, is a five-story residence hall that includes single, double, and triple rooms with study and recreational lounges.
-There is a convenience store, multi-purpose rooms, and laundry facilities.
+There are multipurpose rooms, laundry facilities, and a convenience store.

-Sheehan Hall is a facility accommodates 400 students and features the main campus dining hall overlooking the John F. Coughlin Field.
+Sheehan Hall is a facility that accommodates 400 students and features the main campus dining hall overlooking the John F. Coughlin Field.
 Each unit consists of two double or four single rooms sharing a private bathroom.
 In addition to housing students, this residence hall contains Health Services, the Office of Residence Life and Housing, a multifunctional room, game room, small fitness center, student lounges, and a communal kitchen.

 Wasylean Hall, named for Phillip M. Wasylean II '64, is a six-story, suite-style building with multiple study and common rooms throughout.
 The suites are designed to accommodate four and six people.
 Each unit has single and double occupancy bedrooms with furnished common living and kitchen areas.
-There is an ice cream shoppe on the first floor.
 Wasylean Hall is also home to the University Police.

 Several housing opportunities exist which offer students the opportunity to live together, take classes together and participate in activities that focus on various special interests (See 'Services for Students' section for more information).